nushell/rfcs/README.md

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc

-A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
-Laying some groundwork ahead of the RFC can make the process smoother.

-Although there is no single way to prepare for submitting an RFC, it is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.
+It is generally a good idea to pursue feedback from other project developers beforehand, to ascertain that the RFC may be desirable; having a consistent impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on our [official Discord server] (*maybe later, also a discussion forum*).
-You may file issues on this repo for discussion, but these are not as actively looked at by the team.
+The most common preparations for writing and submitting an RFC include talking the idea over on our [official Discord server], in #design-discussion.
+You could also file issues on this repo for discussion.

 As a rule of thumb, receiving encouraging feedback from long-standing project developers is a good indication that the RFC is worth pursuing.